-Monitoring of subsidence parameters specific to the Sydney Water assets include the survey lines along the Old Princes Highway and the Optic / Water Line.
+Monitoring of subsidence parameters specific to the Sydney Water assets include the survey line along the Firetrail I Water Line.
 The surveys will monitor the general movement about the longwalls and the data will allow evaluation of the likely ground movements about the pipelines (by comparison between measured and predicted movements).